-Treats, even safe and healthy ones, should only comprise 10 percent of less of a duck’s diet and never be offered until after the poultry birds have eaten their standard feed or free ranging for a decent meal.
+Treats, even safe and healthy ones, should only comprise 10 percent or less of a duck’s diet and never be offered until after the poultry birds have eaten their standard feed or free-ranging for a decent meal.

 - ✅ Lettuce – ducks like Iceberg lettuce but it does not contain any lasting nutrients